Rockingham (house)

-Rockingham is a historic house that was the home of John Berrien (1711–1772) and George Washington's final headquarters of the Revolutionary War.
+Rockingham is a historic house that was the home of John Berrien (1711–1772).
+It served as George Washington's final headquarters of the Revolutionary War.
 It is located at 84 Laurel Avenue, Franklin Township in Somerset County, New Jersey.
+It was listed on the National Register of Historic Places in 1970.

 The house was originally located on the hillside east of the Millstone River at Rocky Hill.
-It has been moved within southern Franklin Township several times, and is now closer to Kingston than to Rocky Hill.
-The residence is a featured part of the Millstone River Valley Scenic Byway.
+Since the end of the 19th century, it has been moved within southern Franklin Township several times, and is now closer to Kingston than to Rocky Hill.
+The residence is a featured stop on the Millstone River Valley Scenic Byway.

 The oldest portion of the house was built as a two-room, two-story saltbox style house c.
 1710; a kitchen and additional rooms were added on in the early 1760s, expanding with the Berrien family.
-The first reference to the house as "Rockingham" does not appear until a 1783 newspaper advertisement to sell the house, a name given most likely in honor of the Marquess of Rockingham.
+The first reference to the house as "Rockingham" does not appear until a 1783 newspaper advertisement to sell the house.
+The name was likely given in honor of the Marquess of Rockingham.

-It was added to the National Register of Historic Places on December 18, 1970, for its significance in military and social history.
-Additional documentation was approved on January 11, 2010, after the house was moved in 2001.
+The house was added to the National Register of Historic Places on December 18, 1970, for its significance in military and social history.
+Additional documentation was approved on January 11, 2010, after the house was last moved in 2001.